theNewFlesh/hidebound/README.md

 * include_regex - filepaths in the root that match this are included in the database
 * exclude_regex - filepaths in the root that match this are excluded from the database
 * write_mode - whether to copy or move files from root to staging
+* dask_enabled - whether to enable Dask distributed computing
+* dask_partitions - number of Dask partitions to use

 ### Exporters
 Which exporters to us in the workflow.